 - Data for all the students is shown; the ones who have average marks less than 80 are grouped under false.
 If you now go back to the data source tab, you will see this calculated field (avg_marks_above_80) added as a column with values true or false.

-- The color-coding indicates the location they are from.
-For example, pink is for Germany, orange for India, and so on.
+- The color coding indicates the location they are from.
+For example, pink is for Germany, orange is for India, and so on.
 Tableau puts default colors, but we can change them.
-Check out the birthplace dimension on the Marks card.
+Check out the birthplace dimension on the Marks's card.

 - If I want to see only the records that have the false value, we can edit the filter and uncheck the true checkbox.

 Same way, if we want to know what country do the students who have scored above 80 in each subject belong to, we can drag and drop those columns: